mohwaili/ABN_assignment/README.md

 # Mohammed Al Waili - Implementation of the iOS assignment

-This is my implementation for the ABN Amro assignment
+This is my implementation for the ABN Amro assignment To run the apps locally, clone the project including the submodules (wikipedia & locations app) and open the workspace in xcode

 ## Wikipedia app